 We realize that your medical care may involve multiple providers and facilities.
 At the request of you or your provider, we are able to share your care plan.

-If you do not want to receive Clinical Management phone calls, please contact the Dartmouth-Hitchcock Pharmacy and ask to opt-out.
+If you do not want to receive Clinical Management phone calls, please contact us and ask to opt-out.

 We will need your help so that we can help you.
 You must be willing to actively participate in our program.
 This allows access to the health care benefits provided by our specialty pharmacy team.
 This includes responding to our outreach calls, and providing updates about your health.
 You need to be willing to take your medication on time and as instructed in order for it to work properly.
 Consultations with a pharmacist do not replace appointments with your provider.